berlinplan/berlinplan.github.io/readme.md

 > <sub> Porn addiction affects a notable percentage of adults, particularly young men and women who regularly consume pornography (35).
 Taking collective responsibility is crucial in addressing this societal issue.
 (35, 36). </sub>

+### Is it possible to have no defined values and act morally?

+> morality: standards of behaviour; principles of right and wrong.
+(190)

+> Absence of clear values hinders moral acts, enabling corruption and eroding societal morality in psychopathic democracies.(122)

  #### Why Döner Kebab Sellers are Terrorists without defined Values?

 Kebab terror: If a person's family in xxxistan tragically loses their lives due to mistaken actions by a military force, who can be held accountable?
 Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer for that semiconductor, or even the doner kebab seller who supplied food to the tool company workers?